8 Types of Herons in Wisconsin

 This species is characterized by its white or yellowish-white feathers, black bill and legs, and orange buff when breeding.

-Cattle Egrets are opportunistic feeders which take advantage of the changing habitats of farmland, freshwater wetland areas, grasslands, marshes, and pastures.
+Cattle Egrets are opportunistic feeders that take advantage of the changing habitats of farmland, freshwater wetland areas, grasslands, marshes, and pastures.

 Cattle Egrets are scattered evenly throughout Wisconsin, making them among the most commonly seen herons.